HewlettPackard/cmf/docs/index.md

 === "3 New execution"
     Now we can create a new stage execution associated with the `train` stage.
 The CMF always creates a new execution, and will adjust its name, so it's unique.
-This is also the place where we log stage `parameters`.
+This is also the place where we can log execution `parameters` like seed, hyper-parameters etc .
     ```python
     execution: mlmd.proto.Execution = cmf.create_execution(
         execution_type="train",